 Not all who wander are lost, but perhaps all who make a series of reckless decisions are.

-I’ve always been the type to look before I leap, but I realize now that I spent the past year doing anything but.
-Somewhere around the time I turned 22, frustrated with the uncertainty of my post-collegiate future, I decided that my usual meticulous planning was holding me back.
+I’ve always been the type to look before I leap, yet I spent the past year doing anything but.
+Sometime after I turned 22, I grew frustrated with the looming uncertainty of my post-collegiate future and decided that my usual meticulous planning was holding me back.
 I tossed aside my color-coded planner and declared that now was the time to take chances.
 Instead of “look before you leap,” I decided to simply leap and see where it took me.

-Since then, I’ve leapt into a new city, a series of temp jobs, and a relationship (and subsequent breakup).
+Since then, I’ve leapt into a new city, a series of temp jobs, and a relationship (read: subsequent breakup).

 As you know, 10 days before my college graduation, I impulsively made the decision to take an internship I’d barely researched in a city I’d never been to.
 (I’ve waxed enough on that topic, read about it here.)